adial06/Theftdetectcnn/README.md

 # Preprocessing

--Frame Extraction: Videos were split into frames at regular intervals.
+-**Frame Extraction**: Videos were split into frames at regular intervals.
--Resizing: Frames were resized to match the input size required by the CNN.
+-**Resizing**: Frames were resized to match the input size required by the CNN.
--Labeling: Frames were labeled as Theft or No Theft based on their source video.
+-**Labeling**: Frames were labeled as Theft or No Theft based on their source video.
--Normalization: Pixel values were normalized to a [0, 1] range.
+-**Normalization**: Pixel values were normalized to a [0, 1] range.

 # Model Architecture